Dateline: Warsaw, Poland

 On March 1st, $1 cost 4,300 bolivares.
 On March 31st, $1 cost 5,200.
 On May 22nd, $1 cost 5,850.

 But the prices just increase, with no way back from heaven.
 Since 2015, prices increased at least 1,000% in a year.
 In just the first five months of this year has is more damage than the full year before.
 And an egg cost one bolivar in January 2015, but today cost 450 bolivares.
 The President hasn’t understood that they must increase the production (among many other policies) to stop inflation.
-Instead they just increase the minimal wage, but when they put it 20% higher, prices increases 40%.
+Instead, they just increase the minimum wage, but when they put it 20% higher, prices increase 40%.
 This is just unbearable.

 Talk about the black market: is everyone rushing to sell their bolivars?
 What currency do people prefer to hold?
 Tell me about the difference between the official exchange rate and the actual rate on the street.
 Talk about what it’s like to exchange bolivars on the black market.

 JESSICA: The principal problem in Venezuela is that we have a change control established by Chávez when he was the president.
 In this moment you can get dollars in the black market or in an official way, but no one uses the official way.

 People prefer dollars than bolivars, because our economy is a dollarized economy, which is ironic, because all the government’s leaders hate the United States (or that’s what they say).